dnsimple/dnsimple-support/content/articles/domain-list.md

 ![](/files/domain-list-inactive-zone.png)

-Learn more about Active and Inactive Zones, and how to manage them [here](/articles/dns-hosting/).
+Learn more about Active and Inactive Zones and how to manage them [here](/articles/dns-hosting/).

 ### Certificates